rcrowley/manskeleton/README.md

   Build starting at _dirname_.
 Defaults to the current directory.
 A directory called _man/_ will be created within this directory.
 * `-e` _extension_:
   File extension used for `ron`(1)-compatible markdown files.
 Defaults to _md_ because GitHub renders files with this extension.

+## EXAMPLES

+The directory structure build by `manskeleton` will allow gems and other packages installed in non-standard locations to provide man pages by tweaking your manpath.
+Setting the `MANPATH` environment variable will do but you'll have to re-run this command each time you need to add to your manpath.

+    export MANPATH=$(for MAN in /var/lib/gems/1.8/gems/*/man; do echo -n :$MAN; done)

+A better, though slower, solution is to alias `man`(1) to recalculate your manpath at each invocation.

+	alias man='man --manpath=$(echo -n $(manpath); for MAN in /var/lib/gems/1.8/gems/*/man; do echo -n :$MAN; done)'

 ## AUTHOR